What we do at St Dominics?

 The first introduction a young person has to St Dominic’s may well come through viewing our website.
-Viewing the photographs of our extensive grounds, the activities available, and the pupils and students who come here, can be an ice-breaking introduction to the school undertaken from the safety of their own home.
+Viewing the video tour of the school and the photographs of our extensive grounds, the activities available, and the pupils and students who come here, can be an ice-breaking introduction to the school undertaken from the safety of their own home.
 A new pupil/student would receive a ‘Welcome’ leaflet, which includes information such as a picture of the teacher in the classroom setting, and the first names of the other children who will be in their group.

 Open Mornings are opportunities for new pupils and students to visit along with families, before attending the school.
 These are held at the end of the summer term, so that pupils and students joining at the start of the new academic year will have had a chance to be at St Dominic’s again immediately prior to the summer holiday break.
 This also presents the opportunity not only to re-acquaint themselves with our current pupils and students, but to meet other new pupils and students joining with them in the September.